-And abroad, Copenhagen, which comprises more bikes than inhabitants and 375 kilometres of cycle tracks, offer electric bikes known as ‘Bycyklen’ (The City Bike) as part of their hire schemes, and are available 24/7, 365 days a year.
+And abroad, Copenhagen, which comprises more bikes than inhabitants and 375 kilometers of cycle tracks, offer electric bikes known as ‘Bycyklen’ (The City Bike) as part of their hire schemes and are available 24/7, 365 days a year.

 Similar Types Of Technology

-In Malaga, Spain, electric scooters are all the rage, with its waterfront and town centre often swarmed with them.
+In Malaga, Spain, electric scooters are the rage, and the waterfront and town centre are often crowded with them.